inkVerb/VIP/501-shell/Lesson-08.md

     - *Redirect to webapp.php if no login*
     - *Message and admin links if logged in*
     - *Note we used the `$head_title` variable for the browser `<title>`*
+  - *in.login_head.php near the bottom has a link to edit.php*
   - *edit.php is very simple now, but it contains our three prep files:*
     - *in.config.php*
     - *in.functions.php*